Table of contents

 Because of the corona crisis, we are forced to limit the number of personal contacts.
 We only meet people at a police station in urgent cases.
 We try to process as many reports as possible by telephone or via the internet.
 Check https://www.politie.nl/en/themes/report-a-crime.html to see how you can report a crime online.
 If you cannot report online, call us at 0900-8844.
 Then we’ll assess whether reporting by phone is an option, or whether you will need to come to a police station.
 Certain reports are too complex or too sensitive to do deal with by phone.

-Questions about how we, as police, can protect ourselves
+Questions about how we, as police, can protect ourselves and others

 Each police car has a package containing surgical masks and medical gloves, among other things.
 The police use these, for instance, when officers have to visit a location where an infected person may be present, or for reanimation.
 Of course there isn’t always time to put on gloves during an arrest.
 This means we are running an increased risk, but that comes with the job.
 We always wear gloves when conducting a body search.
 In addition, we have hand sanitizer with which we can clean our hands after a reported incident.
 We also have coveralls and glasses that we can wear when performing reanimation.
 And all cars have anti-spitting masks.